 BPT, MPT, Registered PT

 Paramjot Dhillon obtained her Master in Physiotherapy (Musculoskeletal) from Punjabi University, India in 2009.
 She has over 7 years of experience working with orthopaedic injuries.
 Her treatment approach involves exercise prescription, soft tissue mobilization/myofascial release, patient education, correction of posture and movement patterns.
 She is also certified in Functional Dry Needling Level 1.
 She has also taken additional courses in Mulligan Manual Therapy, acute management of sports-related concussion and management of post-concussion syndrome.
+She has a special interest in Vestibular Rehabilitation.
 She speaks fluent English, Hindi and Punjabi.
 As pastimes, Param enjoys music and playing badminton.